Portable saved by fans after he almost fell off speaker during performance

 Portable snatches money from fan

-Since his misunderstanding with dancer Poco Lee, Portable has been handling his affairs that has to with money by himself without shame.
+Since his misunderstanding with dancer Poco Lee, Portable has been handling his affairs that have to with money by himself without shame.

 In a video sighted online, the singer was spotted at a club dancing while some of the men who stood around him sprayed him money.